19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes

 16. Depersonalize it.

 If this feels like a power struggle, depersonalize it by setting the alarm for three minutes.
-Tell him,
+Tell her:

 "When the alarm rings, it is three minutes and time for your diaper change, ok?"

 When the alarm rings, say "Oh, listen, there's the alarm, it's been three minutes -- Time for that diaper change!"
-Then help him transition using one of the other ideas on this list.
+Then help her transition using one of the other ideas on this list.

 17. Provide live entertainment.